kick-cli/kick/examples/README.md

-# cutr Examples
+# kick Examples

-This directory contains example templates that demonstrate various features of cutr.
+This directory contains example templates that demonstrate various features of kick.

 ## Available Templates